 Zone 1 - Lean, Clean & Green (5 - 30 feet)

-Why?
-Removing dead plants and creating space between trees and shrubs creates a buffer for your property and reduces potential fuel for fire.
+Regularly clearing away dead or dry vegetation and adding space between trees will help create a buffer for your property and reduce potential fuels.

 What to do: